 PCA entered into management equity agreements in June 1999 with 125 of its management-level employees, including the named executive officers.
-Under these agreements, PCA sold 3,132,800 shares of common stock to 113 of these employees at approximately \$4.55 per share, the same price per share at which PCA Holdings purchased equity in the transactions.
+Under these agreements, PCA sold shares of common stock to 113 of these employees at approximately \$ per share, the same price per share at which PCA Holdings purchased equity in the transactions.
 PCA guaranteed bank financing in the amount of \$5,200,000 in the aggregate to enable some of these members of PCA's management to purchase equity under their respective management equity agreements.
-The amount of bank financing guaranteed by PCA with respect to any employee did not exceed 50% of the purchase price paid by the employee under his or her management equity agreements is subject to vesting and is subject to repurchase upon a termination of employment by PCA.
+The amount of bank financing guaranteed by PCA with respect to any employee did not exceed 50% of the purchase price paid by the employee under his or her management equity agreement.
+The capital stock purchased under the management equity agreements is subject to vesting and is subject to repurchase upon a termination of employment by PCA.

-The management equity agreements also provide for the grant of options to purchase up to an aggregate of 6,576,460 shares of PCA's common stock at the same price per share at which PCA Holdings purchased common stock in the transactions.
+The management equity agreements also provide for the grant of options to purchase up to an aggregate of shares of PCA's common stock at the same price per share at which PCA Holdings purchased common stock in the transactions.
 These options will become exercisable upon completion of the offerings.
 The option shares are subject to contractual restrictions on transfer for a period of up to 18 months following completion of the offering.
-Mr. Stecko, Mr. Sweeney, Mr. West, Mr. Kowlzan and Ms. Davey were issued options to acquire 1,386,000, 587,400, 215,600, 350,900 and 140,580 shares of common stock, respectively, under the management equity agreements.
+Mr. Stecko, Mr. Sweeney, Mr. West, Mr. Kowlzan and Ms. Davey were issued options to acquire , , and shares of common stock, respectively, under the management equity agreements.